kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

   "Password": "vagrant"}
 ```

-You should now be set to use the `cluster/kubecfg.sh` script.
+You should now be set to use the `cluster/kubectl.sh` script.
 For example try to list the minions that you have started with:

 ```
-cluster/kubecfg.sh list minions
+cluster/kubectl.sh get minions
 ```

 ### Running containers